kenballus/smtp-garden/README.md

 ### Build and tag containers

 Servers build from source, and which be time-consuming.
-Expect up to 8-10 minutes for James and Dovecot on a reasonably fast machine.
+Expect up to 8-10+ minutes for Courier [MSA], James and Dovecot on a reasonably fast machine.
 The target images can conveniently be built with docker compose, starting with [smtp-garden-soil](images/smtp-garden-soil):
 ```
 smtp-garden$ docker compose build soil
 smtp-garden$ docker compose build [echo] [msmtp] [...]